 Start by bringing a large pot of water to a boil.
 While the water is boiling, clean out the seeds and membrane from the bell peppers.
 We suggest using green bell peppers, but you can use any color.
 Cook the bell peppers in the boiling water for about 3 minutes and set them aside in a baking dish while you make the filling.

-Heat olive oil over medium-high heat in a large skillet and add in chopped yellow onion and ground venison until its browned.
-Stir in cooked rice, kosher salt, ground black pepper, minced garlic cloves and tomato sauce.
+Heat olive oil over medium-high heat in a large skillet and add in chopped yellow onion and ground venison until it's browned.
+Stir in cooked rice, kosher salt, ground black pepper, minced garlic cloves, and tomato sauce.
 This is a great way to use any leftover rice you may have in the refrigerator.
 For a healthier option, use brown rice.
 To this mixture, you can also add in dried or fresh herbs like basil, oregano, parsley or Italian seasoning.

 Now, it's time to stuff the bell peppers with the meat mixture.
-Once you've done that, cover with foil and bake in a 350 degree oven for about 10 minutes.
+Once you've done that, cover with foil and bake in a preheated 350-degree oven for about 10 minutes.
 Uncover and bake for 15 minutes more to fully cook the bell peppers.
 Remove from the oven and sprinkle shredded cheese over the top of each pepper.
 Any cheese works for this-cheddar, Parmesan, mozzarella cheese, etc. Pop the baking pan back in the oven to melt the cheese or use the broiler so the cheese gets golden brown and bubbly.

 Prep Time: 15 minutes |